Review: SATANIC PANIC (2019)

 Originally announced back in 2015 as Ted Geoghegan’s follow up to We Are Still Here, (he ended up making Mohawk instead), Satanic Panic has finally arrived.
 It’s now the feature debut of Chelsea Stardust.
 With a script by Mohawk’s co-writer Grady Hendrix, (Geoghegan has a story credit).
 Is it worth it, or should we demand a discount for late delivery?

 Sam (Hayley Griffith) is a desperately broke pizza delivery girl.
 She’s also still a virgin at 22, (yes, this is a relevant fact).
 Her last delivery of the evening takes her to the wealthy part of town.
 Stiffed for a tip, she decides to break in and complain.
 Instead of just a bunch of cheap assholes, she finds a bunch of Satanic assholes led by Danica Ross (Rebecca Romijn, X-Men).
-It seems as though their chosen virgin sacrifice got deflowered by one of the neighborhood boys.
+It seems as though their chosen virgin sacrifice got deflowered by one of the neighbourhood boys.

 Now she’s going to have to team up with Judi (Ruby Modine, Happy Death Day, The Survivalist), the recently mentioned ex virgin, and try to escape.
 Or lose her virginity to something even worse than Danica’s sleazebag husband (Jerry O’Connell, A Mermaid’s Tale, Stand By Me).